 Transaction fees are charged on a sliding scale depending on your monthly sales volume.
 Rates range from 2.75% down to 1%, plus additional fees depending on card.

-It’s difficult to know when you will receive payment in advance of signing up, because PayPal operates a system of rolling and limited reserves.
+It’s difficult to know when you will receive payments sometimes, though, because PayPal operates a system of rolling and limited reserves.

 This is where PayPal holds back a percentage of your sales to cover their liabilities, and releases this only after a set period.
 The rolling and limited reserves are assessed on a case-by-case basis and communicated via email.

-The PayPal card reader is compatible with a range of Apple and Android phones and tablets, running a minimum of iOS 7.0 or Android 4.0.
+The PayPal card reader is compatible with a range of Apple and Android phones and tablets running a minimum of iOS 9.3.5 or Android 4.1.

-The app offers the basics (e.g. enter a sale, create a product list, issue receipts, review sales history).
+The app offers the basics e.g. enter a sale, create a product list, issue receipts and review transaction history.
 It is also possible to record cash and cheque payments, issue invoices, set discounts and add tips.
-You can also use online payment options for e-commerce and phone payments as a PayPal customer.
+You can also use online payment options for ecommerce and phone payments as a PayPal customer.

 Pros: Integration with online PayPal features.

-Cons: Rates and extra fees are unclear, especially if you accept a high proportion of foreign cards (e.g. from tourists).
-Payment terms complicate cash flow and budgeting.
+Cons: Rates and extra fees are unclear, especially if you accept a high proportion of foreign cards e.g. from tourists.
+Account holds complicate cash flow and budgeting.

-Payments are deposited to your bank account the working day after each transaction.
+Payments settle in your bank account up to three working days after each transaction.

-The card reader is compatible with a number of Android and Apple tablets and smartphones running a minimum of iOS 9 or Android 4.1.
+The card reader is compatible with many Android tablets and smartphones, iPads and iPhones running a minimum of iOS 10 or Android 5.

-Probably the biggest advantage is Elavon’s phone support.
-As the only terminal provider on this list, Elavon MobileMerchant offers a 24/7 support line.
+Probably the biggest advantage is Worldpay Reader’s phone support.
+As the only terminal provider on this list, Worldpay includes a 24/7 support line.

 Barclaycard Anywhere – basic service from traditional bank

 Barclaycard Anywhere’s card reader is the same model as PayPal Here’s machine.
-It costs £60 + VAT, a one-off cost with no lock-in contract or monthly fees.
-It accepts chip and PIN, chip and signature, swipe and contactless payments from Visa and Mastercard only.
+It costs £29 + VAT, a one-off cost with no lock-in contract or monthly fees.
+It accepts chip and PIN, chip and signature, swipe and contactless payments from Visa, Mastercard and Maestro only.

-Operating on a pay-as-you-go basis, you pay 2.6% per transaction for any card type, making this the most expensive minimum rate on this list.
+Operating on a pay-as-you-go basis, you pay 1.6% per transaction for any card type, making this the lowest fixed card rate on this list.
 Refunds cost 75p to process.

 To use the card reader, you need a Barclays account for settlement, so it may only be worth considering this if you’re already their customer.